jjvanzon/Circular-Language-Spec/spec/objects/objects.md

 Nothing
 -------

-Sometimes nothing may yet be filled in for a related object.
-To display that in the diagram a cross might be placed inside the shape:
+Sometimes nothing may be filled in for a related object.
+To display that in the diagram a cross is placed inside a shape:

 ![](images/Objects.004.png)

 Multiplicity
 ------------

 Multiplicity may be the distinction between *single* and *multiple*.
-A related object might be a *single* object, but objects may also be part of a *list*.
+A related object can be a *single* object, but objects may also be part of a *list*.

-*Single* may be displayed in a diagram as a *circle*:
+*Single* can be displayed in a diagram as a *circle*:

 ![](images/Objects.005.png)

-In case of a *list* this may be displayed in a diagram as a *'nonagon'*:
+In case of a *list* a *'nonagon'* can be used:

 ![](images/Objects.006.png)

-List items might be placed inside the nonagon again, as circles:
+List items would be placed inside the nonagon again, as circles:

 ![](images/Objects.007.png)